McSam-py/email-bomber/README.md

 # Disclaimer!!
 Please this tool is for educational purposes only.<br>
-I am not responsible for anything malicious you use this tool for.
+I will not be responsible for anything malicious you use this tool for.